weizhao-BME/metis-project1/README.md

   - our methods of creating this code is retained in [wtwy_data_merge.ipynb](https://github.com/edubu2/metis-project1/blob/main/code/wtwy_data_merge.ipynb)
   - clean2.py takes a couple of minutes to run due to the sheer size of the data (millions of rows being pulled and cleaned) as well as pulling zipcode data from geocode API
   - to better understand how to use clean2.py in jupyter notebook, see [``fresh_start.ipynb``](https://github.com/edubu2/metis-project1/blob/main/code/fresh_start.ipynb)
+    - note that you will not be able to work on this file in your browser.
+You will need to do so using a jupyter notebook.

 ### Our Analysis & Conclusions